 Income from out-licensing agreements typically arises from the receipt of upfront, milestone and other similar payments from third parties for granting a license to product or technology related intellectual property (IP).
 Out-licensing agreements may be entered into with no further obligation or may include commitments to conduct research, late-stage development, regulatory approval, co-marketing or manufacturing.
 Licenses granted are usually rights to use IP and are generally unique.
 Therefore, the basis of allocating revenue to performance obligations makes use of the residual approach.
 Upfront payments and other licensing fees are usually recognized upon granting the license unless some of the income shall be deferred for other performance obligations using the residual approach.
 Such deferred income is released and recognized as revenue when other performance obligations are satisfied.
 Milestone income is recognized at the point in time when it is highly probable that the respective milestone event criteria is achieved, and the risk of revenue reversal is considered remote.
+The Group generally receives payment from customers within four months from the time when performance obligations are satisfied.
+There is no significant financing component.

-Payments received for the disposal of product and similar rights are recognized as revenue upon transfer of control over such rights.
-To the extent that some of these payments relate to other performance obligations, a portion is deferred using the residual approach and recognized as revenue when performance obligations are satisfied.
+Payments received for the disposal of product and similar rights are recognized as revenue because the performance obligations are satisfied upon transfer of control over such rights.
+If there are performance obligations remaining after the disposal, the corresponding portion of transaction price is deferred based on the residual approach and recognized as revenue when the performance obligations are satisfied.
+The Group generally receives payment from customers within four months from the time when performance obligations are satisfied.
+There is no significant financing component.

-Income from profit-sharing arrangements with collaboration partners is recognized as underlying sales and cost of sales are recorded by the collaboration partners.
+Income from profit-sharing arrangements with collaboration partners is recognized when underlying sales and cost of sales are recorded by the collaboration partners.
+The Group generally receives payment from customers within four months from the time when performance obligations are satisfied.
+There is no significant financing component.